Ferdy89/dotfiles/README.md

 git clone https://github.com/Ferdy89/dotfiles.git && cd dotfiles

 # Use GNU Stow to symlink each config set to the home directory
+stow i3
+stow tmux
 stow vim
-stow tmux
 stow zsh
 ```

 ## Dependencies

-Neovim and Tmux are necessary.
-These dotfiles are optimized to be used with zsh
+i3, Neovim, and Tmux are necessary.
+These dotfiles are optimized to be used
-and the oh-my-zsh package.
+with zsh and the oh-my-zsh package.
 [The Silver
 Searcher](https://github.com/ggreer/the_silver_searcher#installing) is
 recommended for searching in Vim.